 Over the years he has been active with and has represented numerous charitable organizations having many different areas of focus.

 Allison Edgar grew up in Vancouver and completed her law degree at the University of Victoria.
 Allison moved to the Nelson area in August 2012 to begin her legal career and completed her articles with our firm.
 She was admitted as a member of the British Columbia Bar in September 2013.
-Allison currently practices in all areas of civil litigation, business and family law.
+Allison currently practices in all areas of civil litigation, business, real estate, wills & estates and family law.
 She enjoys working with new clients and providing practical and effective legal advice.

 Allison represents clients in both the Provincial and Supreme Court of British Columbia.